 All American Red Cross emergency services are provided free of charge to affected residents and all are welcome at Red Cross shelters.
-To learn about Red Cross shelters that have opened in your area, listen to your local media, follow local Red Cross social media accounts or visit redcross.org/shelters.
+To learn about Red Cross shelters that have opened in your area, listen to your local media, follow local Red Cross social media accounts (Facebook and Twitter) or visit redcross.org/SoCal.

-Note: Service animals are always accepted at Red Cross shelters.
-The local Red Cross understands that pets are part of the family, and during disasters, we work with animal care partners to co-locate pet shelter areas on the same premises as a human shelter whenever possible, or will make arrangements to support pet owners to the best of our ability.
+Note: Service animals are always accepted at Red Cross shelters, but pets can't always be accommodated.
+The local Red Cross works to co-locate a pet shelter on the same premises as a human shelter whenever possible, but this isn't always guaranteed.